 Eggs, butter, vanilla and a dash of nutmeg come together to make this to-die-for custardy Southern Egg Pie with a perfectly flaky buttery crust!
 Simple and classic, each bite of this pie is a sweet and creamy one way trip down memory lane!
-If you love this pie, you will also love my Buttermilk Pie and Chess Pie!
+If you love this pie, you will also love my Classic Chess Pie, Buttermilk Pie and Maple Chess Pie!

 If I’m being honest, this recipe isn’t one I make often but I simply must share it because I wrote a wonderful essay about this in the holiday issue of Southern Living!
 Please grab a copy on stands.
 It is a tribute to my Big Mama.
 This was her absolute favorite pie.